 Look for wooden walkways to make getting gear to the shore easier.
 You'll find them south of the Pier at Crescent Bay Park, Bay Street, and Arcadia Terrace.

 Walkways also extend adjacent to the Pier and at the Annenberg Community Beach House.

 The Marvin Braude Beach Trail runs from Pacific Palisades to Torrance for beachfront biking.
 At a scenic 22 miles, it is the world's longest oceanfront bike path.

 By bus: The Big Blue Bus operates several routes that stop at or near the beach.
 Big Blue Bus day passes can be bought online.

 There are four public parks on the beach, each offering family friendly-amenities:

-Enjoying a meal on the beach is a must do when you visit Santa Monica.
-There are lots of quick-bite options for beach-goers looking to grab a to-go bag before settling into the sand.
+Enjoying a meal on the beach is a must-do when you visit Santa Monica.
+There are many quick-bite options for beach-goers looking to grab a to-go bag before settling into the sand.

 Inexpensive Santa Monica eats can be found at Perry's Cafe and Beach Rentals, Back on the Beach Cafe, along with numerous options along the Pier and Santa Monica boardwalk.

 After a busy day along Santa Monica beaches, be sure to stay around for the finest Santa Monica beach attraction of all - a fiery, beachside sunset.